Sanctions, Security and the Nord Stream 2 Pipeline

 The Trump administration’s actions against Gazprom and Russia’s energy influence, found in a provision of the 2020 National Defense Authorization Act (NDAA), can hardly be seen as noble endeavours.
 The provision threatens sanctions and the freezing of assets against entities laying down the pipeline unless their activities cease “immediately.”
 The United States has its own energy interests in Europe, and wishes to frustrate the effort.
 Market share is at stake.

 The suspension of laying activities on the part of Allseas, a Swiss company, suggests that Trump’s announcement is already biting.
 “In anticipation of the enactment of the National Defense Authorization Act (NDAA),” went a company statement, “Allseas has suspended its Nord Stream 2 pipelay activities.”
-The company would “proceed, consistent with the legislation’s wind down provision and expect guidance comprising the necessary regulatory, technical and environmental clarifications from the relevant US authority.”
+The company would “proceed, consistent with the legislation’s wind-down provision and expect guidance comprising the necessary regulatory, technical and environmental clarifications from the relevant US authority.”

-The angle taken by the European Union, Germany and Russia can hardly surprise.
+The angle taken by the European Union, Germany, and Russia can hardly surprise.
 Themes of energy security are reiterated.
 The Nord Stream 2 consortium makes the claim that, “Completing the project is essential for European supply security.”
 Russian foreign ministry spokeswoman Maria Zakharova spikily condemned the sanctions measure.
 “A state with a $22 trillion national debt prohibits creditworthy countries to develop the real sector of their economies!”

-For a EU spokesman, this constituted “the imposition of sanctions against EU companies conducting legitimate business.”
+For an EU spokesman, this constituted “the imposition of sanctions against EU companies conducting legitimate business.”
 A German government spokesman suggested that such actions “affect German and other European businesses, and we see the move as meddling in our internal affairs.”
 Finance Minister Olaf Scholz sees it as an infringement of sovereignty.
 “It is up to the companies involved in the construction of the pipeline to take the next decisions.”

 Nothing is quite so simple.
 Gas pipeline politics has always been contentious.
 One state’s sovereign promise is another’s weakening.
 Concessions made to corporate monopolies are risky, capable of fostering insecurity as much as reassurance.
 Those who control the tap control a country’s future.